yuankailiu/yuankailiu.github.io/research.md

 ---
 layout: default
 title: "Research brief"
+permalink: /research.html/
 ---

 # My research

 ### Imaging the interseismic signals along Dead Sea Transform-Gulf of Aqaba

+To be added.

 ### Dynamics of background seismicicty as a proxy of fault coupling ratio

+To be added.

 ### Surface deformation pattern of caldera collapse

+to be added.